 Helping Clients in and Around Tacoma

-At Dickson Frohlich, our attorneys understand how complex Tacoma real estate transactions and disputes can be.
+At Dickson Frohlich, our Tacoma real estate attorneys understand how complex real estate transactions and disputes can be.
 We also know how much can be on the line when a real estate case arises.
 Whether you are buying property, selling property, leasing property, or have a conflict regarding real estate you currently own, our team of highly experienced Tacoma real estate attorneys can help you.

 |● Commercial Tenancy Disputes||● Landlord/Tenant Disputes|

-Real estate (or real property) and personal property differ in numerous, important characteristics.
+Real estate (or real property) and personal property differ in numerous, important ways.
 The most obvious difference between the two is their physical characteristics.
-Real estate is commonly thought of as land, or structures built upon land; it is durable, immovable, and will inevitably outlive its owner.
+Real estate is commonly thought of as land or structures built upon land; it is durable, immovable, and will inevitably outlive its owner.
 Real estate will not be consumed by its mere use.
 Personal property, however, can be transported (carried away) or consumed.
 For instance, while it might not be obvious, money itself is considered “personal property.”